gangdong/gangdong.github.io/_posts/2020-04-01-Blog-travisci.markdown

 Building succeed!
 The last step, deploy...
 ![startup]({{site.cdn_baseurl}}/assets/image/blog-travisci-06.PNG){: .center-image }

 It's done!
-Looks the whole process completed successfully! 👍
+Looks like the whole process was completed successfully! 👍

 Let me go to the Github gh-pages repo to check the result.